Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 ***Rachel Wheeler***

-Hunters were… well… *hunters.* They were lazy, sloppy and bullyish hunters with no appreciation or respect for their prey that relied more on overwhelming numbers and a vast technological advantage to bring about mass slaughter, but they were hunters nevertheless.
+Hunters were... well... *hunters.* They were lazy, sloppy and bullyish hunters with no appreciation or respect for their prey that relied more on overwhelming numbers and a vast technological advantage to bring about mass slaughter, but they were hunters nevertheless.
 They had the instincts, the senses and the wariness of born predators even though their utterly crazy corkscrew moral compasses had persuaded them to engineer every possible need for those things out of their hunts.

 It was hard to tell whether or not that made sneaking up on them easier.
-They were certainly *capable* of sharp sensory acuity and situational awareness, especially with assorted cybernetic sensors in place of at least two of their eyes… but their sheer swaggering certainty in their own invulnerability was hopefully an Achilles heel.
+They were certainly *capable* of sharp sensory acuity and situational awareness, especially with assorted cybernetic sensors in place of at least two of their eyes... but their sheer swaggering certainty in their own invulnerability was hopefully an Achilles heel.

 Ray didn’t intend to make the same mistake as her enemy.

 They weren’t there to attack, that day.
-As much as her finger *itched* to start pulling the trigger and never stop, they had exactly one shot at stealing that Hunter ship and escaping, and if they blew it by taking out years of frustration and fear on the Hunters at the wrong moment… well, none of them were getting out alive.
+As much as her finger *itched* to start pulling the trigger and never stop, they had exactly one shot at stealing that Hunter ship and escaping, and if they blew it by taking out years of frustration and fear on the Hunters at the wrong moment... well, none of them were getting out alive.
 A hunt like none they’d ever seen would come down.

 So instead, they were recording a hunt for later analysis.
 It wasn’t a pleasant thing to record.

-What they found was…a depressingly simple tactic.
+What they found was... a depressingly simple tactic.
 They pretty much just charged and attacked.
 This was undeniably effective against a panicking herd of Vgork whose alpha bull fell to the dirt with crushed ribs and a concave forehead in the opening volley, but there was no *style* to it, no *finesse.* The Hunters treated the casual slaughter of a dozen sapient beings like Ray would have treated grabbing some cold cuts from the fridge.

 Back when they had cold cuts, anyway.
 Or a fridge.